 Earthly possessions and the struggle to be as good as that person with the Rolex can destroy our happiness.
 While we are standing here trying to figure out how to frame the perfect photo, life is happening—and we might be missing it.

 Take a step back, relax and want for nothing but the voice of the Saviour.
-He will show you how to succeed, and it will be unlike anything this world
+He will show you how to succeed, and it will be unlike anything this world can offer.

 Ellesha Knight lives in Melbourne, Victoria, and is studying a Masters of Occupational Therapy at La Trobe University.